akpmohan07/my-masters/software_process_quality/gitbook/problems/problem-2-agile.md

         |
         ├──────────────────────┐
         ↓                      ↓
-BRANCH — XP                BRANCH — Scrum + Kanban
+       XP                 Scrum + Kanban
 (How do we write         (How do we organise better code?)                the team?)
         |                      |
    ┌────┴────┐           ┌─────┴──────┐
    ↓         ↓           ↓            ↓
-LEAF      LEAF        LEAF          LEAF
 Simple    Pair       Scrum         Kanban
 Design +  Programming ceremonies   + WIP
 Refactor              Daily        Limits